-Falun Gong in the United States.
-On behalf of plaintiffs in China, Falun Gong adherents in the United States have filed several class action lawsuits in federal courts against PRC leaders and agencies for violations of the Torture Victim Protection and Alien Tort Claims acts and other "crimes against humanity."17 In September 2003, a U.S. District Court judge in Chicago dismissed a lawsuit filed against former PRC President Jiang Zemin, on the basis of lack of jurisdiction and Jiang's sovereign immunity.
-Falun Gong plaintiffs have also filed several lawsuits in federal courts claiming that the PRC Embassy and consulates have been responsible for dozens of isolated incidents of physical and verbal harassment, eavesdropping, and destruction of property of Falun Gong adherents and supporters in the United States.
+There are several thousand Falun Gong practitioners in the United States.
+On behalf of Falun Gong members in China, U.S. adherents have filed several class action lawsuits in federal courts against PRC leaders alleging violations of the Torture Victim Protection and Alien Tort Claims acts and other "crimes against humanity."18 In September 2003, a U.S. District Court judge in Chicago dismissed a lawsuit filed against former PRC President Jiang Zemin, on the basis of lack of jurisdiction and sovereign immunity.
+In December 2004, a U.S. District Court in San Francisco ruled that Beijing Party Secretary and former Beijing mayor Liu Qi violated U.S., international, and PRC law for his role in violating the human rights of Falun Gong practitioners.19 Falun Gong plaintiffs have